-- a) Let the mobile phase or solvent flow to flush particles which could remain in the detector. - b) Eventually increase temperature in order to dissolve possible deposit. - c) Stop the mobile phase flowing but let the gas flow at least 30min to dry to avoid particles deposit. - d) Stop the gas flow. - e) Shut down the detector.
+- a) Let the mobile phase or solvent flow to flush particles which could remain in the detector. - b) Eventually increase temperature in order to dissolve possible deposit. - c) Stop the mobile phase flowing but let the gas flow at least 30min to avoid particles deposit. - d) Stop the gas flow if desired at the source or close the detector gas valve (see section 3.2.2.h - e) Shut down the detector (if desired).